 Contract costs consist of customer acquisition costs and costs to fulfill a contract, which includes commissions and their related taxes, royalties, and referral fees.
 Contract costs are classified as either current or non-current based on the duration of time remaining between the date of the condensed consolidated balance sheets and the anticipated amortization date of the associated costs.
-The current portion of contract costs in the amount of \$2.5 million is included in prepaid and other current assets on the Company's condensed consolidated balance sheets.
-The Company amortized \$1.0 million of contract costs during the three months ended October 31, 2018.
+The current portion of contract costs in the amount of \$3.1 million is included in prepaid and other current assets on the Company's condensed consolidated balance sheets.
+The non-current portion of contract costs in the amount of \$13.5 million is included in other assets on the Company's condensed consolidated balance sheets.
+The Company amortized \$1.3 million and \$2.4 million of contract costs during the three and six months ended January 31, 2019, respectively.